[last updated December 2018]

 5. Children’s privacy

-If you provide us with a testimonial, you give us your consent for the use of your name, likeness and the date of service delivery to be displayed on our website or in our other marketing material, together with the content of the testimonial that you provide.
+If you provide us with a testimonial or google review, you give us your consent for the use of your name, likeness and the date of service delivery to be displayed on our website or in our other marketing material, together with the content of the testimonial that you provide.
 We may edit your testimonial but will only do so where possible without changing the meaning of what you have said.
 We may store and/or use your testimonial for a period of up to 7 years from the date it is given.
 We process this information based on your consent which you may withdraw.

 7. Marketing Communications